top of page

 POINT 02

-This technology applies to high temperature superconductors like YBCO and novel SEC-based compositions, crucial for enhancing thin-film uniformity and crystal orientation in deposition processes.
+This technology applies to high-temperature superconductors like YBCO and novel MEL-based compositions, crucial for enhancing thin-film uniformity and crystal orientation in deposition processes.

 Through proprietary composition design, microstructure analysis, and thermal optimization,